DX Torkwase Dyson 1 Lance Gerber - 3000px

 Examining the history and future of black spatial liberation strategies, Dyson’s abstract works grapple with the ways in which space is perceived and negotiated, particularly by black and brown bodies.
 The artist has distilled a vocabulary of poetic forms to address the spaciousness of freedom and question what type of climates are born out of world building.

-Dyson’s work is held in notable public collections including The Art Institute of Chicago; Hall Art Foundation, Reading, Vermont; Hammer Museum, University of California, Los Angeles; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C.; Long Museum, Shanghai; National Museum of African Art, Smithsonian Institution, Washington, D.C.; Mead Art Museum, Amherst College, Massachusetts; Mildred Lane Kemper Art Museum, St. Louis, Missouri; and The Studio Museum in Harlem, New York, among others
+Dyson’s work is held in notable public collections worldwide, including The Art Institute of Chicago; Hall Collection, Derneburg, Germany, and Reading, Vermont; Hammer Museum, University of California, Los Angeles; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C.; Long Museum, Shanghai; Mead Art Museum, Amherst College, Massachusetts; Mildred Lane Kemper Art Museum, St. Louis, Missouri; The Museum of Modern Art, New York; National Museum of African American History and Culture, Smithsonian Institution, Washington, D.C.; The Studio Museum in Harlem, New York; and the Whitney Museum of American Art, New York, among others.

 Liquid Shadows, Solid Dreams (A Monastic Playground) by Torkwase Dyson